ArjunCB28/BUnite/README.md

 The idea behind developing this application is to improve the quality of the job, the lifestyle of labour and increasing employment opportunities which can lead to better economic development.

+## Installation
+* Clone the project
+* Navigate to the BUnite folder through the command line and enter the command "npm install"
+* Once the installation is done, type "ng serve" to run the web application.
+* Run "ng build" and copy the files in the dist folder into the Cordova/BUnite/www folder.
+* Make sure that you have Android SDK and Cordova installed in your machine to build an android app.
+* Navigate to Cordova/BUnite/ and enter "cordova run android" to run the application in an emulator or "cordova build android" to generate APK file

 ## Features
 Bunite helps innovaters to post their ideas on a ubiquitous plaform, where investors and project contributors are constantly looking for extension of project.